mdcao/japsa/docs/source/tools/jsa.seq.emalign.rst

 Synopsis
 ~~~~~~~~

-*jsa.seq.emalign*:Get the best alignment of 2 sequences using Expectation-Maximisation on Finite State Machine
+*jsa.seq.emalign*: Get the best alignment of 2 sequences using Expectation-Maximisation on Finite State Machine

 ~~~~~
 Usage